 The tactful approach to the situation should have been for the parents to accede to what the child had pleaded for, at least for that night, knowing that such fears wear off or become much less the next day.
 Instead, they thought it a good opportunity to enforce parental discipline over the child so that she abandons what was perceived as a trivial and weak trait.

 The child was restless that night because - she was a human child - and if only the parents knew that!
 Why believe in a ghost or spirit when you have seen none and will see none of them ever in your life?
 The father's argument kept ringing in her ears, and she would ask herself: Indeed, why?

 The child was betraying nothing more than a simple natural fear of an Unseen - never seen before - because she, as a human, has been created in the nature of readily believing in the Unseen - that Unseen, which basically includes Allah, Angels, Jinns and Shaitan.
 No wonder the fundamental teaching in Islam is Iman bil Ghaib which means Belief in the Unseen.

 The subject of Al-Ghaib reveals one thoughtful aspect for discussion here.
 Fear!
 It is part of the instinct for self-preservation or survival.
 It is not something that a child can be made ashamed of.
-In fact, manifestation of fear is a welcome sign of a mental normalcy in him.
+In fact, a manifestation of fear is a welcome sign of mental normalcy in him.

-Another characteristic of the child's personality is the presence of many fears.
-These fears result from uncertainty combined with easy recourse to imagination.
+To ask the child to banish fear is like asking her to banish her human instinct.
+A good authority on the natural aspect of fear in children states: A characteristic of the child's personality is the presence of many fears.
+These fears result from uncertainty combined with easy recourse to the imagination.
 The imagination runs toward superlatives, and when a child indulges in fantasy, things are either very attractive or very threatening.